v8/v8.dev/src/features/atomics.md

 Atomics.notify(i32a, 0);
 ```

 Next, we’ll show how to implement a mutex which can be used both synchronously and asynchronously.
-Implementing the synchronous version of the mutex has been previously discussed e.g., [in this blog post](https://blogtitle.github.io/using-javascript-sharedarraybuffers-and-atomics/).
+Implementing the synchronous version of the mutex has been previously discussed, e.g. [in this blog post](https://blogtitle.github.io/using-javascript-sharedarraybuffers-and-atomics/).

 In the example, we don’t use the timeout parameter in `Atomics.wait` and `Atomics.waitAsync`.
 The parameter can be used for implementing condition variables with a timeout.

 Our mutex class, `AsyncLock`, operates on a `SharedArrayBuffer` and implements the following methods:

-- `lock` - blocks the thread until we're able to lock the mutex (usable only on a worker thread)
+- `lock` — blocks the thread until we're able to lock the mutex (usable only on a worker thread)
-- `unlock` - unlocks the mutex (counterpart of `lock`)
+- `unlock` — unlocks the mutex (counterpart of `lock`)
-- `executeLocked(callback)` - non-blocking lock, can be used by the main thread; schedules `callback` to be executed once we manage to get the lock
+- `executeLocked(callback)` — non-blocking lock, can be used by the main thread; schedules `callback` to be executed once we manage to get the lock

 Let’s see how each of those can be implemented.
 The class definition includes constants and a constructor which takes the `SharedArrayBuffer` as a parameter.